davidfowl/WaitForDependenciesAspire/README.md

 builder.Build().Run();
 ```

-The above example shows the usage. `WaitOn` is an extension method that stores a
+The above example shows the usage. `WaitFor` is an extension method that stores a
 reference to the dependency and waits for it to be healthy before starting a specific resource.
 In the above case,
 the `api` project will wait for the `db` and `rabbit` dependencies to be healthy before starting.